Politics and Sanctions: A Comparative Case Study of Russia and Iran

 22/12/2025

-3. Theoretical Framework: Technological Nationalism and Sanctions Effects
+- Theoretical Framework: Technological Nationalism and Sanction Effects

 Document Introduction

 In terms of responding to sanctions, the two countries exhibit different adaptive strategies.
-Russia emphasizes "technological sovereignty," attempting to reduce external dependence through domestic platform construction, regulatory improvement, and cooperation with friendly nations.
-Iran relies on the "resistance economy" model, utilizing cryptocurrencies to circumvent financial blockades and making progress in regional markets through localized application development (e.g., the navigation app BALAD, speech recognition technology).
+Russia emphasizes technological sovereignty, attempting to reduce external dependence through domestic platform construction, regulatory refinement, and cooperation with friendly nations.
+Iran relies on its resistance economy model, utilizing cryptocurrencies to circumvent financial blockades and making progress in regional markets through the development of localized applications (such as the navigation app BALAD and speech recognition technology).
 However, both countries still lag significantly behind global leaders like China and the United States in overall AI development levels and face ongoing constraints in areas such as high-end chips, foreign investment, and international scientific research cooperation.

-The report concludes that although sanctions pose significant challenges to the AI ecosystems of both countries, they also drive them to strengthen local technological capabilities and regional cooperation.
-The military-technical cooperation between Russia and Iran in areas such as drones serves as a practical case study for both sides in coping with technological blockades.
-This research provides empirical evidence for understanding the adjustment paths of national technology policies under sanction environments and holds reference value for policymakers and scholars focused on digital sovereignty, technological nationalism, and geopolitical technology competition.
+The report concludes that although sanctions pose significant challenges to the AI ecosystems of both countries, they also drive them to strengthen domestic technological capabilities and regional cooperation.
+Military-technical cooperation between Russia and Iran in areas such as drones serves as a practical case of both sides coping with technological blockades.
+This study provides empirical evidence for understanding the adjustment paths of national technology policies under sanction environments and holds reference value for policymakers and scholars concerned with digital sovereignty, technological nationalism, and geopolitical technology competition.